Stability Verification of Neural Network Controllers using Mixed-Integer Programming: Stability Verification of Approximate MPC

-where $Q \in \mathbb{S}^n_+$ and $R \in \mathbb{S}^m_{++}$, and the solution of the LQR problem as the Lyapunov function $V_N(x)$ and the LQR controller for $v(x)$.
-Then the control invariant set $\mathbb{X}_N$ can be calculated using the MPT toolbox \cite{herceg2013}, and the decrease condition for $V_N(x)$ is fulfilled.
-This can be directly verified by looking at the definition of the LQR problem, which solves the following problem:
+with $Q \in \mathbb{S}^n_{++}$ and $R \in \mathbb{S}^m_{++}$, in which case the optimal value function of the LQR problem corresponding to~\eqref{eq:mpc_scheme} serves as the desired Lyapunov function $V_N(x)$ and the optimal LQR controller $\psi(x)=Kx$ serves as the desired linear control law.
+Then, the control invariant set $\mathbb{X}_N$ can be calculated using the MPT toolbox \cite{herceg2013}, and the decrease condition for $V_N(x)$ is fulfilled.
+To see this, consider the LQR problem